Visa policy of mainland China: Tibet Autonomous Region

+There are several other permit types in addition to the basic TTP: a border permit for visiting border areas such as North Everest base camp and Kailash, a military permit for visiting Kailash, overland journeys between Nepal and China, and international flights from Hong Kong or Kathmandu.

 The TTP is also required by citizens of Taiwan (ROC) holding a Mainland Travel Permit for Taiwan Residents or a Chinese Travel Document, but it is not required for Chinese nationals residing in Hong Kong or Macau with a Mainland Travel Permit for Hong Kong and Macau Residents, or any person with a Chinese Resident Identity Card.
-Hong Kong, Macau and Taiwan residents with Resident Permit are also exempt from TTP requirements.
-Foreign diplomats and journalists are prohibited to travel to Tibet without the permission of the Chinese government and, if approved, can only join tours that are accompanied and organized by Chinese government officials.
-In practice, journalists are escorted by MFA and MPS officials for the entire duration of their visit and their movements are limited in order to prevent them from communicating with the Tibetans.
+Hong Kong, Macau and Taiwan residents with a Resident Permit are also exempt from TTP requirements.

+Foreign diplomats and journalists are prohibited from traveling to Tibet without the permission of the Chinese government and, if approved, can only join tours that are accompanied and organized by Chinese government officials.
+In practice, journalists are escorted by MFA and MPS officials for the entire duration of their visit, and their movements are limited in order to prevent them from communicating unsupervised with local Tibetans.

-In March 2016, the government of TAR announced intentions of reform, which include the streamlining of TTP and ATP application procedures and shortening processing time of the permits.
-There is no timeline of implementation of these measures as officials claimed that they were "still being studied".
+In March 2016, the Tibetan regional government announced plans to reform the Tibet entry process, which include the streamlining of TTP and ATP application procedures and shortening permit processing times.
+There is no timeline of implementation of these measures, as officials claimed that they were "still being studied".

 Police registration

 All foreign nationals who stay in mainland China for more than 24 hours must register with the local public security bureaus (PSBs) or offices.
-When staying in a hotel or bed&breakfast, the registration is done as a part of check-in process.
+When staying in a hotel or bed and breakfast, the registration is done as a part of the check-in process.
 When staying in a private home, however, the visitor should report to the local PSB, community police service office or foreigner service stations within 24 hours of arrival for cities or 72 hours for rural areas.
-Furthermore, in cities like Beijing, an online accommodation registration service for foreign residents has been introduced.
+Furthermore, in major cities like Beijing, an online accommodation registration service for foreign residents has been introduced.
 Foreigners staying in a private home can upload their identification documents, passport-sized photos, and housing information to complete their accommodation registration without the need to physically visit any government office.

 All visa-free passengers, including those in transit who stay for more than 24 hours, must adhere to the rule, as failure to comply can result in a warning, a fine or being detained by PSB for up to 15 days.
 Since January 2018, persons utilizing the 144-hour visa-free transit who failed to register with the local PSBs are banned from using visa-free transit for a period of 2 years from the day the offence was recorded.

 From 9 February 2017, holders of non-Chinese travel documents aged between 14 and 70 have been fingerprinted upon entry, with the exception of holders of diplomatic passports.